darasiemi/data_engineering_credit_fraud_project/setup.md

 Thereafter, run `docker compose up` to start the container.
 Mage is deployed on `localhost:6789`

 You can then create a project on Mage and the code in `mage_etl/load_credit_fraud_gcs.py` can be copied to a data exporter.
+The ETL process is setup to be done in just a single block of this data expoter.
 Since mage is configured to `/home/src`, we will download our dataset to this directory.
-In addition, the credentials that allows us to write to GCS, will also be under the directory `/home/src/keys/`
+In addition, the credential that allows us to write to GCS, will also be under the directory `/home/src/keys/`.
+The credentials can also be configured in the `io_.yaml` file.